nkulkarni78/Verilog/README.md

 # Verilog
 Contains behavioral & Structural description codes and notes.
 This repository contains the examples taught in hardware modelling in verilog course in online NPTEL courseware.
-Examples are compiled and simulated using Xilinx and Xcelium.
+Examples are compiled and simulated using Xilinx and Synopsys VCS.
 Various other examples are also included for better understanding of language constructs.